CosmicFluke/odds-and-ends/README.md

 * Python script that parses a text file containing a sequence of matrices, calculates the matrix product, and prints the formatted product to stdout

 ####`projecteuler`
-* Collection of python solutions to Project Euler problems
+* Collection of solutions to Project Euler problems
+ * Python: problems 8-20 (except 10 and 19)
+ * Java: problem 4